TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 ## Step 5: Configuring the created webhook

-The webhook can be edited by navigating to webhooks, selecting the newly created **The Things Network** webhook, and clicking **EDIT THE IDENTIFIER**.
+The webhook created in step 2 can be edited by navigating to **Webhooks**, selecting the newly created **The Things Network** webhook, and clicking **EDIT THE IDENTIFIER**.
 The platform provides a template and a direct link to the webhook documentation.
-The following webhook will pass the **TTN** payload, together with the device type hashID to the appropriate event handler.
-Lastly, the webhook will also return a `deviceIdentifier` as the IMEI of the device.
+The following webhook will pass the payload from {{% tts %}}, together with the device type hashID to the appropriate event handler.
+Lastly, the webhook will also return a `deviceIdentifier`, e.g. the IMEI of the device.

 ```tsx
 type JsonObject = { [key: string]: Json };